neo4j/python-graph-visualization/docs/source/integration.rst

 In this small example, we import a graph projection from the GDS library, that has the node properties "pagerank" and "componentId".
-We use the "pagerank" property to determine the size of the nodes, and the "componentId" property to color the nodes.
+We use the "pagerank" property to set the size of the nodes, and the "componentId" property to color the nodes.

 .. code-block:: python